rickhull/device_input/README.md

 ## Rationale

-`/dev/input/eventX` is just a character device.
-Can't we read it with simple Unix tooling?
-Yes and no.  First of all, a character device just means that it passes bytes (not necessarily characters or strings) from userspace into the kernel.
-Secondarily, the messages (defined as C structs) are in fact binary and not strings or conventional characters.
+`/dev/input/eventX` is a *character special* file, which represents a *character device*, like a keyboard, as opposed to a *block device* like a hard drive.
+Character special files are used to pass information from the character device into the Linux kernel.
+Can we read a character special file with text-oriented Unix tooling?
+No.

-Since these are C structs (analagous to a binary message), we need to be able to delimit individual messages and decode them.
+The messages in the character special file are binary messages, represented and defined by C structs.
+Thus, we require the ability to delimit individual messages and decode them.
 We can't simply read a byte at a time and try to make sense of it.
 In fact, on my system, `/dev/input/event0` refuses any read that is not a multiple of the struct / message size, so we need to know the message size before even attempting a `read()`, let alone a `decode()`.

 To determine the message size, we need to know the data structure.
 For a long time, it was pretty simple: events are 16 bytes: